In foreboding sign for U.S. economy, factory sector softens

 “(This) points to some weakness in final demand,” Barclays said in a note to clients.

-Reporting by Jason Lange; Additional reporting by Paul Simao in Washington and Richard Leong in New York; Editing by Andrea Ricci
+Reporting by Jason Lange; Additional reporting by Paul Simao in Washington and Richard Leong in New York; editing by Andrea Ricci and Chizu Nomiyama